 Whether you are heading back to work, looking to build up your milk supply or freezer stash, preparing to exclusively pump, or just want some milk on hand to get a break, using a breast pump will be crucial.
 Knowing where to start and how to use your breast pump will help you meet and exceed your breastfeeding and pumping goals.
 Use this beginner’s guide to help you kick off your pumping journey.

 Select your Breast Pump

 Before you can even think about pumping, you need to have a breast pump.
 With how many options there are, it can feel overwhelming to choose one.
 Thankfully, we can help you through the process of choosing your breast pump.
 Start by downloading our free Breast Pump Selection Guide, which gives you an overview of how breast pumps work, types, and top brands.
-For a more in-depth review of features, things to consider when getting a pump, tips & tricks, and more, we have live Pump Exploration Webinars that run twice monthly.
-These webinars are also free!
+For a more in-depth review of features, things to consider when getting a pump, tips & tricks, and more, we have our free On-demand Pump Exploration Webinar.

 The good news: your health insurance plan should cover the cost of a breast pump!
 Our team of pump experts will review your fully covered breast pump options, go over possible upgrade options, and verify your coverage.
 If needed we will request a prescription on your behalf.
 If you haven’t gotten your free breast pump through insurance yet, get started here.